 Breed and Anatomy

-Certain dog breeds are inherently more prone to snoring compared to others.
-If your dog has a short snout and a flat face, then it may be one of the brachycephalic breeds.
+Some dog breeds are inherently more prone to snoring.
+These dogs often have a short snout and a flat face.
+If your dog has these features, then it might be a brachycephalic breed.
 Here are the common ones:

-However, even dogs who are not brachycephalic can also snore occasionally.
-This can be due to their sleeping position, energy levels, allergies, or the extra weight they have.
+However, it's not just brachycephalic dogs who can snore occasionally.
+Other dogs can also do it because of their sleeping positions, energy levels, allergies, or the extra weight they have.

 Allergies and Nasal Congestion